The World Of Khoras - Civilization - Organizations

 Goals and Motivation

-The primary goal of this group is threefold: to gather all knowledge, to organize and categorize all knowledge and finally to make that knowledge available to the world.
-The Lore Masters believe that only through knowledge can the world be made a better place.
+The primary goal of this group is threefold: to gather lore, to organize and categorize it and finally to make this knowledge available to those who need it.
+The lore masters believe that only through knowledge can the world be made a better place.

 Allies and Enemies